Category: Arts & Architecture

 Art Nouveau happened in many countries, but under different names and with different stylistic choices.
 In England for instance it was called "The Modern Style".
 This movement began in Scotland but soon took off in many countries.
 It only lasted officially for 20 years, from 1890 until 1910.
-In France, Belgium and Catalonia gave shape to the idea that nature needed to be represented in all its organic forms, with curvy lines and pleasant shapes.
+In France, Belgium and Catalonia the movement gave shape to the idea that nature needed to be represented in all its organic forms, with curvy lines and pleasant shapes.

 - Art Nouveau in France